 Forklift operation safety

-Always: Wear appropriate personal protective clothing as provided by the employer.
-Hard hat, protective footwear and high visibility clothing are recommended as a minimum when working around forklifts.
+Wear appropriate personal protective clothing as provided by the employer.
+Hard hats, protective footwear, and high-visibility clothing are recommended as a minimum when working around forklifts.
 Other equipment may be needed depending on the working environment

 - ✓ Carry out a pre-shift check of the forklift